HappySeaFox/sail/README.md

 ## Philosophy

-Philosophy of SAIL is modularization and simplicity.
+SAIL's philosophy is modularization and simplicity.

-Image codecs are architectured to be standalone dynamically loaded files.
-Any future hypothetical improvements will be implemented as separate client libraries.
-So a user is always able to choose what to use (i.e. to link against) and what not to use.
+Image codecs are designed as standalone dynamically loaded files.
+Future improvements will be implemented as separate libraries, allowing users to choose which components to use (i.e., link against) and which to exclude.

 ## Support